cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 This becomes difficult to manage effectively, and especially test.

-It is also very difficult to handle effective rate limitting when using this strategy, as it will mean even more code going into the `Prepare` function of the ACME issuer.
+It is also very difficult to handle effective rate limiting when using this strategy, as it will mean even more code going into the `Prepare` function of the ACME issuer.